LinwoodDev/Butterfly/docs/src/content/docs/guides/tools/full_screen.md

 ---
-title: "Full screen tool"
+title: Full screen tool
-sidebar_label: "Full screen"
-sidebar_position: 0
 ---

-:::note ⚡ Action tool
+:::note[⚡ Action tool]

 This is a special tool.
 You can't select it and it will run the action if you click on it.